MicrosoftDocs/PlayReady/Docs/Advanced/how-to-test-client-server-versions.md

    ex: [http://test.playready.microsoft.com/service/rightsmanager.asmx?cfg=(rootid:uPeXHrR3K0icGCpYMBGsZw==,kid:header),(isroot:true,kid:uPeXHrR3K0icGCpYMBGsZw==)](http://test.playready.microsoft.com/service/rightsmanager.asmx?cfg=(rootid:uPeXHrR3K0icGCpYMBGsZw==,kid:header),(isroot:true,kid:uPeXHrR3K0icGCpYMBGsZw==))

 1. Validate that a license is returned and that playback is successful.
 In this scenario a single response from the service should contain two licenses.
 One of them will be a root license and the other a leaf license.
-The licenses should expire 5 minutes after being issued to the client.
+The licenses should expire five minutes after being issued to the client.

 ## Scenario 4: domain-bound license

-Domain are not as commonly used by services.
-PlayReady domains provide both a way for service to manage the number of active devices in an account and for devices within the account to share content and licenses offline.
+Domains are not as commonly used by services.
+PlayReady domains provide both a way for a service to manage the number of active devices in an account and for devices within the account to share content and licenses offline.

-1. Package the content using the KeySeed noted on PlayReady test site and the following KeyID:
+1. Package the content using the KeySeed noted on the PlayReady test site using the following KeyID:

    Base64: **m1HAERIu8E+uABCZY4TX2g==**

-   The test client will using the following URL for joining the domain and acquiring a license:
+   The test client will use the following URL for joining the domain and acquiring a license:

    {*versioned license service url*}?cfg=(accountid:A/uHOj7F+UaM+Jlny2obFA==)

    ex: [http://test.playready.microsoft.com/service/rightsmanager.asmx?cfg=(accountid:A/uHOj7F+UaM+Jlny2obFA==)](http://test.playready.microsoft.com/service/rightsmanager.asmx?cfg=(accountid:A/uHOj7F+UaM+Jlny2obFA==))

-1. Have the test client generate and send a JoinDomain challenge and validate that there is a domain certificate is in the service response.
+1. Have the test client generate and send a JoinDomain challenge and validate that there is a domain certificate in the service response.

-1. Have the test client send a license request to the service using the same URL including the accountID.
+1. Have the test client send a license request to the service using the same URL, including the accountID.

 1. Validate that a license is returned and that playback is successful.
 A LeaveDomain request can additionally be sent to the license service to reset the scenario.

 ## More information

-For more information, please visit the PlayReady website: [http://www.microsoft.com/playready/](http://www.microsoft.com/playready/) and  the PlayReady test site: [http://test.playready.microsoft.com/](http://test.playready.microsoft.com/)
+For more information, visit the PlayReady website at [http://www.microsoft.com/playready/](http://www.microsoft.com/playready/) and  the PlayReady test site at [http://test.playready.microsoft.com/](http://test.playready.microsoft.com/).